billythemusical/simple-osc/README.md

 ### So you wanna send data over the network??

 This repo is aimed specifically at folks who wanna send data wirelessly (and not use BLE).
-FYI will require a wifi network.
+FYI this will require a wifi network/router.
 Much of this is based on my work in interactive media while a student and research resident at NYU's ITP/IMA program.

 Note: some of these examples can be used in wired situations, but they have not been tested.